 Done.
 The 2005 diary is my most complete ever.
 (And I've kept up the habit, writing a diary entry for every day since January 2005, as I wrote in 32 Years of Diaries.)

 Erm, 2006?
-(I still have Change Your Thinking by Sarah Edelman on my bookshelf.)
+(I still have Change Your Thinking by Sarah Edelman sitting unread on my bookshelf.)

 Tall And True is an online showcase and forum for writers, readers and publishers.

-Looking back over my list from 2005, if I was to make New Year's Resolutions for 2019, there would be only three: be a good dad, be a good dog owner, and write!
+Looking back over my list from 2005, if I were to make New Year's Resolutions for 2019, there would be only three: be a good dad, be a good dog owner, and write!

 And if I can achieve that, then it will be a Happy New Year.